-The Company currently holds four gold properties comprising three gold projects located in the Republic of Burkina Faso, West Africa.
+The Company currently holds the Hantoukoura permit located in the Republic of Burkina Faso, West Africa.
 West Africa is underlain by the Birimian Greenstone Belt, one of the most prolific gold producing areas in the world.
 Several major gold companies are active in Burkina Faso, including IAMGOLD Corporation and Newmont Mining Corporation.
 Burkina Faso has nine producing mines and a number of projects in the advance and development stages.
 Burkina Faso is considered to be relatively stable, both politically and economically, and relies primarily on farming and mining as its main sources of revenue.